mccoy/dotfiles/README.md

 # dotfiles

-A collection of mac dotfiles, the .osx file was a fork from geerlinguy/dotfiles for the purposes of the mac-dev-playbook Ansible playbook but has been personalized with some of my standard customizations.
-At the moment the .zshrc is mostly a simple copy of geerlingguy/dotfiles version until I start doing some zsh tweaking.
+A collection of linux/mac dotfiles, the .osx file was a fork from geerlinguy/dotfiles for the purposes of the mac-dev-playbook Ansible playbook but has been personalized with some of my standard customizations.

+The zsh files are the ones I am maintaining at the moment, but I try to back-port as much as I can into the bash dotfiles to keep them in sync.